John Mayer: Current Mood

 During an appearance on the Jimmy Kimmel Live! show in September 2018, Mayer showed a trailer for his new Instagram Live show.
 The show, entitled Current Mood, debuted on his IGTV account on Sunday evening on September 30, 2018.
 Episodes have continued to air on that schedule on a weekly basis.
 Guests have included Maggie Rogers, Halsey, B.J.
 Novak, Dave Chappelle, Charlie Puth, Finneas, Cazzie David, and Thundercat.
 Mayer's latest season of Current Mood began on Sunday November 18, 2019, with guest Shawn Mendes and surprise feature with Camila Cabello on his first episode.
 For Current Mood Mayer coined notable jingles including "Camila Camendes", "CVS Bag", and "Drone Shot of My Yacht".

 Life with John Mayer

-In October 2023, Mayer announced a new real-time satellite radio channel on Sirius XM, titled "Life with John Mayer".
+In October 2023, Mayer announced a new real-time satellite radio channel on SiriusXM, titled "Life with John Mayer".
 The year-round channel features music curated by Mayer, including Mayer's classics, collaborations, and never released material, along with selected music from all genres.
 In November 2024, Mayer began an interview series on the channel called "How's Life," featuring conversations with fellow musicians.
 Billy Joel was the first guest, followed by Shawn Mendes, and Maren Morris.